Scarlett

 Notable People Named Scarlett

-Scarlett Thomas is an English author known for her contemporary postmodern fiction, including novels like The End of Mr. Y and PopCo, as well as the Worldquake series of children's books, and she also holds the position of Professor of Creative Writing & Contemporary Fiction at the University of Kent.
+Scarlett Thomas is an English novelist known for The End of Mr Y and PopCo, creator of the Worldquake children’s series, and a creative writing professor at the University of Kent.

-Scarlett Byrne - Scarlett Hannah Hefner is an English actress known for her roles in the Harry Potter series and The Vampire Diaries.
+Scarlett Byrne - Scarlett Hannah Hefner is an English actress best known for playing Pansy Parkinson in the Harry Potter films and Nora Hildegard in The Vampire Diaries.

-Scarlett Estevez is an American actress known for her roles in Daddy's Home, Lucifer, and Bunk'd.
+Scarlett Estevez is an American actress known for Daddy's Home, Lucifer, Bunk'd, and Ultra Violet and Black Scorpion.

 Laura Hamilton